+Complies []

+Partial compliance []

+Explanation []

+Not applicable [X]

+63. Contracts should include a clawback clause whereby the company may to claim repayment of the variable components of remuneration when the amounts paid do not correspond to fulfilment of the conditions regarding yield or when paid on the basis of data subsequently proved to be misstated.

+Complies [X]

+Partial compliance []

+Explanation []

+Not applicable []

+64. Termination benefits should not exceed an amount equivalent to two years' total annual remuneration and should not be paid until the company has confirmed that the director has met the performance requirements established above.

-Complies [] Partial compliance [] Explanation [] Not applicable [X] 53. • of the variable components of arding yield or when paid on the basis Complies [X] Partial compliance [] Explanation [] Not applicable [] 54. not exceed an amount equivale rmed that the director has met tl • nuneration and should not be paid stablished above. any amounts that accrue or relationship between the dir become payable as a result of or in connection with the termina ion or expiry of contract) shall include tion or expiry of the contractual ested in long-term saving schemes Complies [] Partial compliance [] Explanation [] Not applicable [X]
+For the purpose of this recommendation, termination benefits (i.e. payments upon termination or expiry of contract) shall include any amounts that accrue or become payable as a result of or in connection with the termination or expiry of the contractual relationship between the director and the company, including any amounts not previously vested in long-term saving schemes and the sums payable under post-contract no competition clauses.

+Complies [ ]

+Partial compliance [ ]

+Explanation [ ]

+Not applicable [ X ]